peterbujaky/advice-generator-app/README.md

 ### Continued development

-This was a good first project to get familiar albeit beint rather simple I will focus on completing similar but more complex projects.
+This was a good first project to get familiar with api calls albeit being rather simple I will focus on completing similar but more complex projects.

 ## Author
 - Frontend Mentor - [@peterbujaky](https://www.frontendmentor.io/profile/peterbujaky)